Shelley Winters: 1970–1999: Later roles

-1980s

-Winters's 1980s performances included Looping (1981), S.O.B., episodes of The Love Boat, Sex, Lies and Renaissance (1983), Over the Brooklyn Bridge (1984), Ellie (1984), Déjà Vu (1985), Alice in Wonderland (1985), and The Delta Force (1986).
+Winters' 1980s performances included Looping (1981), S.O.B., episodes of The Love Boat, Sex, Lies and Renaissance (1983), Over the Brooklyn Bridge (1984), Ellie (1984), Déjà Vu (1985), Alice in Wonderland (1985), and The Delta Force (1986).
 She did The Gingerbread Lady on stage.
 She had a starring role in Witchfire (1986) and was credited as executive producer.
 She was in Very Close Quarters (1986), Purple People Eater (1988), and An Unremarkable Life (1989).

-1990s

 Her final performances included Touch of a Stranger (1990), Stepping Out (1991) with Liza Minnelli, Weep No More, My Lady (1992), The Pickle (1993) for Mazursky, and The Silence of the Hams (1994).
 Later audiences knew her primarily for her autobiographies and for her television work, in which she usually played a humorous parody of her public persona.
 In a recurring role in the 1990s, Winters played the title character's grandmother on the sitcom Roseanne.
 Her final film roles were supporting ones: She played a restaurant owner and mother of an overweight cook in Heavy (1995) with Liv Tyler and Debbie Harry for James Mangold; an aristocrat in The Portrait of a Lady (1996), starring Nicole Kidman and John Malkovich; and an embittered nursing home administrator in 1999's Gideon.
 She was in comedies such as Backfire!
 (1995), Jury Duty (1995), and Mrs. Munck (1995) as well as Raging Angels (1995).
 Winters made an appearance at the 1998 Academy Awards telecast, which featured a tribute to Oscar winners past and present.

 The Associated Press reported: "During her 50 years as a widely known personality, Winters was rarely out of the news.
 Her stormy marriages, her romances with famous stars, her forays into politics and feminist causes kept her name before the public.
 She delighted in giving provocative interviews and seemed to have an opinion on everything."
 That led to a second career as a writer.
-Though not a conventional beauty, she claimed that her acting, wit, and "chutzpah" gave her a love life to rival Monroe's.
-Her alleged "conquests" included William Holden, Sean Connery, Burt Lancaster, Errol Flynn, and Marlon Brando.
+Though not a conventional beauty, she claimed that her acting, wit, and chutzpah gave her a sex life to rival Monroe's.
+Her claimed partners included William Holden, Sean Connery, Burt Lancaster, Errol Flynn, and Marlon Brando.